- mnassour, Alan Gordon, loudo and 12 others like this

 MPEG2 DISPLAY NOTE

-Beginning with the 5/14/14 data, MPEG2 records have their channel name and channel number columns presented in 10 point instead of the larger 12 point used throughout the Excel.
+MPEG2 records have their channel name and channel number columns presented in 10 point instead of the larger 12 point font used throughout the Excel.
 While the Blue shading distinguishes MPEG4 from MPEG2, some versions of Excel do not display the color shading while other Excel implementations, such as iPad, ignore shading.

 See this link for an understanding of "Virtual" Channels which appear throughout the LIL data.